Essential Questions to Ask Before, During, and After Receiving an RFP

 You'll get better outcomes if you focus on specific criteria and state them clearly.
 Ensure stakeholder interests and needs are considered but don't get overwhelmed with stakeholder wants.
 Create proper context and set expectations for vendors and stakeholders.

 Prices change based on a variety of factors.
 Price volatility is especially likely when a contract will last multiple years.
-In an RFP, it's important to ask a vendor what their policies are for price volatility, including what cost-of-living adjustments they will allow for and what they will do if prices should rise or fall unexpectedly.
+In an RFP, it's important to ask a vendor what their policies are, including what cost-of-living adjustments they will allow for and what they will do if prices should rise or fall unexpectedly.

 Vendors who have been in a particular industry for a while might be able to offer clients insight into ways to meet specific requirements for a lower cost, but without giving up on quality or otherwise compromising.
 A client might consider asking vendors to share case studies or examples of instances where they were able to save their customers money.